aliciawarddev/CSS-Drawings/backlog.md

 ## Bugs
 - Ghost: remove gaps
-- Glasses: add arms, add dotted border on the outside of the frames (like the bike wheel treads)
 - Ghost: add waving arm
-- Puzzle piece: add interlocking pieces
 - Diamond ring: restructure to add panels inside the diamond, and fill them with different colors (inspiration: lynn fischer potion+crystals image)
-- Pencil: add lined paper
-- Key: add details
 - Alice drink: Add tag
-- Drink me - add texture to cork
 - Add IDs to all sections, and match it to the id in the preview img href
 - Cactus: remove pixel gaps
     - cactus-middle-bottom-highlight